rapid7/insightconnect-plugins/microsoft_atp/help.md

 * 1.3.0 - New actions Stop and Quarantine File and Run Antivirus Scan
 * 1.4.0 - New trigger Get Alerts | New action Get Machine Action
 * 1.5.0 - Fix issue where triggers always returned a blank payload
+* 1.6.0 - New action Get Machine ID from Alert

 ## Workflows